 Finances

-I beg you to please put as many bills as possible on autopay!
-It’s so nice to “set it and forget it.”
-I spend two Saturdays a month for an hour or two paying bills that are not autopay.
+I recommend setting as many bills as possible to autopay.
+It’s great to be able to “set it and forget it.”
+Just remember to review your accounts every now and then to ensure you’re not overspending.
+I spend two Saturdays a month, for an hour or two, paying bills that are not set up for autopay.
 I also review our family’s budget to ensure we are staying on track.
-Try and carve out a set time during the month to work on finance-related tasks all at once.
+Try to carve out a set time during the month to work on finance-related tasks all at once.

 Chores

-I firmly believe that the best money we spend all month that helps me tremendously with my working mom routine is on a regular cleaning service.
+I firmly believe that the best money we spend all month, which helps me tremendously with my working mom routine, is on a regular cleaning service.
 I recognize that this is not a possibility for everyone.
 There are ways to work cleaning into your daily routine.
-Make a list of daily, weekly, monthly, and annual chores and review them with your partner to determine who can best handle what tasks.
+Create a list of daily, weekly, monthly, and annual chores and review it with your partner to determine who can best handle each task.

 Try to complete daily tasks every night before bed.
 Many tasks mentioned above, such as making lunches and bottles, would appear on this list.
 Perhaps while your partner puts the kid(s) to bed at night, you can tackle wiping down the kitchen counter and loading/unloading the dishwasher.

-For weekly tasks such as cleaning bathrooms or vacuuming, split those up with your partner on the weekends so you can divide and conquer and still enjoy some of your weekend time.
-You can work monthly and annual tasks into the routine as you have time.
-Examples would be giving the dogs their heartworm meds or changing your air filters.
-There are tons of printable resources to help you organize your chores!
+For weekly tasks such as cleaning bathrooms or vacuuming, consider splitting them with your partner on the weekends so you can divide and conquer, and still enjoy some of your weekend time.
+You can work monthly and annual tasks into your routine as time allows.
+Examples include giving the dogs their heartworm medication or changing your air filters.
+There are numerous printable resources available to help you organize your chores.

 Example Schedule

-Now that we know everything that needs to get done in a day, it’s up to you to organize your day in the best way possible.
-Don’t forget about outsourcing chores to someone outside of the home if you can.
+Now that we know what needs to be done in a day, it’s up to you to organize your day in the most effective way possible.
+Consider hiring someone to help with some of the chores, if possible.
 It’s best to build your routine around the items you must do.
 You have to be at work by 9 a.m. and home by 5 p.m.?
 Let’s make that the foundation of the routine!
 Do your kids have to be in bed by 7:30 p.m.?
-We can build that in, too.
+We can also build that in.

 - 6 a.m.
 Rise and shine!
 Get ready for work, make coffee and breakfast, and make sure all bags are packed for the day.